dealpath/redtrack/README.md

 Redtrack is used through a client object.
 In order to get started, you need to configure & create a redtrack client, ensure you have the proper AWS resources provisioned & configured, and then you can call the APIs.

 ### Configure & Create RedTrack client
-To construct a client object, pass a hash of options, [documented in next section](https://github.com/redhotlabs/redtrack/blob/master/README.md#constructor-options),  to its constructor:
+To construct a client object, pass a hash of options to its constructor:
 ```ruby
 redtrack_options = {
   :PARAMETER_NAME => PARAMETER_VALUE